dwallet-labs/dwallet-network/sdk/create-dapp/templates/react-e2e-counter/README.md

-# Sui dApp Starter Template
+# Pera dApp Starter Template

 This dApp was created using `@mysten/create-dapp` that sets up a basic React Client dApp using the following tools: